 Tracey McAlpine is the founder of lifestyle blog “Fighting Fifty”.
-With her platform, she provides women over 50 with health, travel & lifestyle advise.
-In our interview with her, she reveals how to age positively, how to stay fit with Pilates & what she loves about being 50.
+With her platform, she provides women over 50 with health, travel and lifestyle advise.
+In our interview with her, she reveals how to age positively, how to stay fit with Pilates and what she loves about being 50.

-The biggest surprise for me was the negativity surrounding older women.
-I turned 50 just as the BBC fired Arlene Phillips and Miriam O’Reilly and the national press seemed to be constantly down on older women.
-Along with your birthday cards offers of walking baths, funeral plans and life insurance arrive, it seemed to me that society hadn’t caught up with how people in their fifties were living today.
+A: The biggest surprise for me was the negativity surrounding older women.
+I turned 50 just as the BBC fired Arlene Phillips and Miriam O’Reilly, and the national press seemed to be constantly down on older women.
+Along with your birthday cards, offers of walking baths, funeral plans and life insurance arrive, it seemed to me that society hadn’t caught up with how people in their fifties were living today.

 I felt upbeat about the second half of my life.
 I was surrounded by women in their fifties and older who were living exciting lives, climbing mountains, running marathons, starting businesses, and what we were all looking for was good advice on how keep feeling well and look good as we got older.

-So, I created Fighting Fifty, an online health, beauty and fitness information hub aimed at women of my age.
-Although I had a background in advertising and marketing, this was an enormous step for me as I had been a stay at home mum for 25 years bringing up my children.
+So, I created Fighting Fifty: an online health, beauty and fitness information hub aimed at women of my age.
+Although I had a background in advertising and marketing, this was an enormous step for me as I had been a stay-at-home mum for 25 years bringing up my children.
 I had no experience of running a website, social media or any contacts.
-Three years later, Fighting Fifty is going from strength to strength and I have had an amazing time meeting some extraordinary women, I’ve also learnt many new skills needed to run the site.
+Three years later, Fighting Fifty is going from strength to strength, and I have had an amazing time meeting some extraordinary women.
+I’ve also learnt many new skills needed to run my site.

-Pilates helps in every aspect of my life, it stops my mind churning and helps me to relax.
-Pilates has strengthened my core which in turn has improved my running and as someone who spends many hours in front of a computer, it gives me the opportunity of really stretching out my body at home, I don’t need to go to the gym to work out.
+A: Pilates helps in every aspect of my life, it stops my mind churning and helps me to relax.
+Pilates has strengthened my core, which in turn has improved my running, and as someone who spends many hours in front of a compute it gives me the opportunity of really stretching out my body at home and I don’t need to go to the gym to work out.

 Keep up with technology.
 This might seem a strange piece of health advice, but I think it will be essential for us all to keep learning how to use modern equipment.
 It will mean that in the future we can keep in touch with our families, order goods from the internet and pay our bills.
 Life will be less stressful if we continue to learn how to keep pace with our younger counterparts for as long as possible.

-The confidence that life experience gives you, having been there and done that prepares you for the future.
-It is true, with age comes wisdom.
+A: The confidence that life experience gives you, having been there and done that, prepares you for the future.
+It is true: with age comes wisdom.

-A Pilates retreat is the perfect way to get fit and healthy, relax body whilst starting new routines.
-If you’d like to find out more about our our breaks contact us our lovely team or download or brochure.
+If you are as inspired by us by Tracy to start learning Pilates, we suggest a Pilates retreat is the perfect way to get fit and healthy, through relax body whilst starting new routines.
+If you’d like to find out more about our our breaks contact our lovely team or download our brochure.